1FIL0/Market-Engine-Client/README.md

 ![](readme_assets/me_example1.png)

-## NOTE
-Due to the new CS2 update, the tradeup algorithm changed and currently this program doesn't calculate tradeups properly.
-Fix soon

 ## Early Access
 This project is in very early access and bugs are expected.
 The client was originally designed for Linux + CPU compute and may have some bugs regarding Windows and certain hardware.